jubatus/website/source/en/tutorial/classifier_ruby.rst

 Source_code
 --------------------------------

-In this sample program, we will explain 1) how to configure the learning-algorithms that used by Jubatus, with the example file 'gender.json'; 2) how to learn the training data and make predictions based on them, with the example file ‘gender.rb’.
+In this sample program, we will explain 1) how to configure the learning-algorithms that used by Jubatus, with the example file 'gender.json'; 2) how to learn from the training data and make predictions based on them, with the example file ‘gender.rb’.
 Here are the source codes of 'gender.json' and 'gender.rb'.

 **gender.json**